 - Advanced music students

 CHOC’s orchestra provides advanced music students with a rare opportunity to rehearse and perform alongside seasoned players in a complete production of a baroque opera, taking professional standards as read.
-For CHOC’s Rodelinda, principals from Sounds Baroque mentored and performed alongside talented students from Cambridge University, the Guildhall School of Music & Drama, the Royal College of Music, the Royal Welsh College of Music & Drama and Utrechts Conservatorium.
+For CHOC’s Rodelinda, principals from Sounds Baroque mentored and performed alongside talented students from Cambridge University, the Guildhall School of Music & Drama (GSMD), the Royal College of Music (RCM), the Royal Welsh College of Music & Drama and Utrechts Conservatorium.
 In addition to performing in the opera, the students featured as soloists and chamber musicians with Julian Perkins in a Showcase Concert.

 Performing with CHOC has been incredibly inspiring: the energy, knowledge and creativity that were put into Handel's Rodelinda created such a magnificent union among the instrumentalists, singers and audience.
 It seemed to be all part of one big family.